encgoo/hackerrank/Sort/README.md

 ### Merge method
 This method merges two _sorted_ lists.

+Note because the method below only split a list into two adjacent sublists, this merge method just need to merge adjacent sublists.

 ### merge_sort_rec method
 This is a recursive method.
 It will stop if the list to sort has two elements If can just sort it.